 Morning through the window, the inner courtyard: no shaft but throat, the space, the pearlflecked light now cotton, now cocooned.
 Tea.
 A candle.
 The same sweater worn for weeks.
 Radio.
 Black bread with cheese.
 The light that comes.
 The window.
 The silence.

-The story in this city has always been the same: back & forth a wandering of streets, one side to the other, see: this shall be, have been, a story of certain silence.
+The story here has always been the same: back & forth a wandering of streets, one side to the other, see: this shall be, have been, a story of certain silence.
 Of simple drift & days.
 Muteness.
 Tonalities of gray.
-Empty railways that break to blackout.
+Elevated railways that break to blackout.
 Disappearing act empty, audience absent, of echoes always one: wait harder.